AnthonyR92/arp/README.md

 ![Figure 16 - Heat map displaying density of crimes by LSOA](assets/Picture16.png)

 ## Time Series Analysis
-Various other visualisation tools were explored during the EDA process which can be viewed in the appendix, this included: histograms from the matplot library and seaborn, facet grid, boxplots, violin plots, scatterplots, and analysis from Sweetviz, the automated EDA function.

 ### Line Chart
 The intention of this project was to look at time series analysis for the crime data, one of the most effective charts for viewing data over time is the line chart.
 To create this visual, the ‘ID’ column created in figure 17 was required.
 ![Figure 17 - Creation of ID_sum_date column, plotted on a line chart over calendar month (X axis)](assets/Picture17.png)

 ## Final Dataset
 Now that a full EDA of the dataset had been completed, the next step was to identify the required columns to complete the time series analysis.
-A new notebook was created and new libraries imported, appendix 2.
+A new notebook was created and new libraries imported.
 A new file for import was created, following the EDA, it was determined that it would be beneficial to have a larger dataset from the source to cover a greater time-period.
 The dataset was cleaned pre-import, with all unnecessary columns dropped, leaving the required columns of ‘Date’, ‘Month’, and ‘ID’.
 ![Figure 18 - Import of new dataset, parsing dates and creating index](assets/Picture18.png)

 ## Creating the Model